benwoodman/DevKeyboard/README.md

 <b>Website: http://devkeyboard.woodmantech.com</b>

-DevKeyboard is written completely in AutoHotKey Script, so if you want to edit any of my code; download AutoHotKey.
+DevKeyboard is a lightweight program that runs in the background of your computer, and creates shortcuts to common programming keys and symbols.
+It is written completely in AutoHotKey Script, so if you want to edit any of my code; download AutoHotKey.

 <ul>
   <li>Download compiled release of AutoHotKey <a href="http://www.autohotkey.com/" target="_blank">here</a>.</li>
   <li>View AutoHotKey GitHub page <a href="https://github.com/AutoHotkey/AutoHotkey" target="_blank">here</a>.</li>